digiscot/digiscot-website/pages/projects/homelands-trust.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Me Help Me
+project-title: Me Help Me
-excerpt: Introducing digital technology to alleviate symptoms of isolation and stress and also promote self-care and good health
+project-excerpt: Introducing digital technology to alleviate symptoms of isolation and stress and also promote self-care and good health
-lead: Homelands Trust Fife
+project-lead: Homelands Trust Fife
 website: http://homelands-fife.co.uk/
 email:
 twitter-url: